Your Vision Therapy Eye Doctor In Birmingham and Sylacauga

 Our Vision Therapy Doctor

 Dr. Jessica Palmer graduated from Troy State University, in Troy, Alabama with a Bachelor of Science degree in 1999.
 She obtained her Doctorate of Optometry degree from the University of Alabama, Birmingham in 2005.
 She is a member of the American Optometric Association, the Alabama Optometric Association, the Birmingham Area Optometric Society and the University of Alabama, Birmingham, School of Optometry Alumni Association.
-She was awarded Greater Shelby County Optometrist of the Year in 2015.
+She was awarded Greater Shelby County Optometrist of the Year in 2015 and again in 2022.

 How can I enroll in vision therapy?